mylofi/webauthn-local-client/BUNDLERS.md

 The plugins for Vite and Webpack are included in the `bundler-plugins/` directory.
 They should handle all necessary steps to load the dependencies.

-**Note:** You should not need to manually copy any files out of the `dist/bundlers/` directory, as the plugins access the `webauthn-local-client` dependency (in `node_modules`) directly to pull the files needed.
+**Note:** You should NOT need to manually copy any files out of the `dist/bundlers/` directory, as the plugins access the `webauthn-local-client` dependency (in `node_modules`) directly to pull the files needed.
 But for reference, the files these plugins access are:

 * `dist/bundlers/walc.mjs`